GUDHI/gudhi-devel/src/python/doc/installation.rst

 Scikit-learn
 ============

-The :doc:`persistence representations </representations>` module require `scikit-learn <https://scikit-learn.org/>`_, a Python-based ecosystem of open-source software for machine learning.
+The :doc:`persistence representations </representations>` module requires `scikit-learn <https://scikit-learn.org/>`_, a Python-based ecosystem of open-source software for machine learning.

+:class:`~gudhi.point_cloud.knn.KNearestNeighbors` can use the Python package `scikit-learn <https://scikit-learn.org/>`_ as a backend if explicitly requested.

 SciPy
 =====